Skip to main content

 Deep-Dive Questions

 Set-point theory describes how the body defends a particular fat mass through changes in hunger, energy expenditure, and hormone signaling.
 Crash diets often lower the set point temporarily, then the body rebounds.
-Slow, sustainable shifts that include strength training, protein, and sleep tend to move the set point in the right direction.
+Slow, sustainable changes that include strength training, protein, and sleep tend to move the set point in the right direction.

 Insulin resistance is when your cells stop responding well to insulin, so the pancreas pumps out more to keep blood sugar normal.
 This can run silently for 5 to 10 years before A1c rises into pre-diabetes or diabetes.
 Fasting insulin and HOMA-IR catch the early phase, when reversal is much easier.